Migdalo/writeups/2016-cc3c-ctf/exfil/README.md

 ```
 python test.py | grep -i eat-sleep-pwn-repeat.de
 ```
-From the output we can see how Scapy parses packets.
+From the output we can see that qname field will most likely be found from qd.qname and rdata from an.rdata.
 ```
 qd         : DNSQRField = <DNSQR  qname='G4JQYH5ICU.eat-sleep-pwn-repeat.de.' qtype=A qclass=IN |> (None)
 an         : DNSRRField = <DNSRR  rrname='eat-sleep-pwn-repeat.de.' type=CNAME rclass=IN ttl=0 rdata='G4J2QFIMD5SXQ2LUBI.eat-sleep-pwn-repeat.de.' |> (None)